• 1000+

 I became a therapist because I needed one.

-As I grew older, the emotional disconnection around me deepened.
-I was often told I was too much - too sensitive - not because I actually was, but because others didn’t know how to hold the depth of what I was feeling.
-So I learned to hide it.
-I learned to disconnect from myself to stay connected to others.
-And eventually, like many who carry invisible wounds, I turned to substances - not for the thrill, but for the escape.
-Addiction became a temporary relief for pain I didn’t yet have words for.
+As I grew older, I was often told I was “too much.”
+Not because I was, but because others didn’t know how to hold what I felt.
+So I learned to quiet myself.
+I learned to disconnect from my inner world in order to stay connected to others.
+And eventually, like many who carry invisible wounds, I turned to substances, not for thrill, but for relief.

-On the outside, I appeared capable.
-On the inside, I was unraveling.
+On the outside, I functioned.
+On the inside, I was losing myself.

-- through therapy, through grieving what I never received, through learning to trust my body again.
-It came from naming shame and meeting it with compassion, from connection and community, and from the courage to let myself be supported and witnessed.
-Most of all, it came from returning to myself - relentlessly - again and again - and offering myself the love and validation I had spent a lifetime seeking from others.
+Healing didn’t happen all at once.
+It unfolded through therapy, through grieving what I never received, through learning to trust my body again.
+It came from naming shame and meeting it with compassion.
+From allowing myself to be supported instead of self-reliant.
+From returning to myself, relentlessly - again and again - with honesty.

 Healing Happens In Relationship.